Shwet-Kamal-Singh/automation-scripts/bash-scripts/automation/README.md

 2. `deploy-automation.sh`: Automates the deployment of software or updates.
 3. `first-setup.sh`: Handles initial setup tasks for a new server or environment.
 4. `main.sh`: Provides a menu-driven interface to execute other automation scripts.
+5. `nginx-ssl.sh`: Automates the installation of SSL certificates using Certbot.
-5. `server-hardening.sh`: Applies security measures to harden the server.
+6. `server-hardening.sh`: Applies security measures to harden the server.
-6. `server-provision.sh`: Sets up a server with necessary software and configurations.
+7. `server-provision.sh`: Sets up a server with necessary software and configurations.

 ## Prerequisites